alexadamsportfolio/bernoulli-numbers-analytic-continuation/How-To-Run-Code.md

 Of course, prior to running the code you have to configure the following required parameters:

 - Precision: How many terms of the infinite series expression for my attempted continuation of the Bernoulli numbers you would like to run.
 I have stuck to 100, due to computational limitations.
-- Position-Parameter: Analogous to the center of a series around which a Taylor series is generated.
+- Position-Parameter: The center around which a Taylor series is generated.
 I frequently use the value -5 for no particular reason.
 NOTE: 0 DOES NOT WORK.
 - Table-Min, Table-Max, & Table-Step: The table returns discrete values along the curve, which has been convenient for bypassing computational limitations.
 Table-Min is the minimum value, Table-Min the maximum, and Table-Step the size of the steps that partition the interval.
 - Plot-Min & Plot-Max: The minimum and maximum values of the interval along which the plot of the curve is generated.
 The plot is continuous rather than discrete, making it very computationally heavy; I frequently use the interval $[0,5]$.